pielube/MESSpy/README.md

 - Your name will be added to the authors list

 ### License
-Copyright 2022 MESSpy, contributors listed in Authors
+Copyright 2022 MESSpy, contributors listed in Authors.

 Licensed under the European Union Public Licence (EUPL), Version 1.2-or-later; you may not use this file except in compliance with the License.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License
+See the License for the specific language governing permissions and limitations under the License.